 According to the e-Commerce Market Outlook 2020-2030, the global e-commerce market will increase from $1.8 trillion in 2019 to about $2.4 trillion in 2020.
-Online sales have jumped around the world this spring due to the COVID-19 outbreak when the physical stores got closed.
-In the third week of March 2020, e-commerce sales in the United Stated were 58% higher than over the same period last year.
+This spring, online sales skyrocketed around the world this spring due to the COVID-19 outbreak when the physical stores got closed.
+In the third week of March 2020, e-commerce sales in the United Stated were 58% higher compared to the same period last year.

-The rise in online shopping was challenging for retailers.
-They were not able to process all the orders, deliver parcels on time, promptly react to customers’ negative feedback, and transform their business models when needed.
-Only those market players who were able to adapt to the new circumstances could benefit.
+At the same time, the rise in online shopping was challenging for retailers.
+They were not able to process all the orders, deliver parcels on time, promptly react to customers’ negative feedback, and transform their business models promptly.
+This way, only those market players who were able to adapt to the new circumstances took advantage of the pandemic.

 Surviving in the COVID-19 times

 While airlines, fashion, catering, entertainment, and other businesses were adversely affected by the pandemic and lockdown, online retailers and delivery companies got new opportunities for growth and profit-making.
 Chances for new business practices to use delivery services arose, such as tracking restaurants or ghost kitchens.
 Now, when the lockdown is already over in many countries, people still don't hasten to visit brick-and-mortar stores not to get infected with the coronavirus.
 Since scientists and doctors predict the second wave of COVID-19, the delivery services will be still in high demand in the coming months.

 The market cap of SF Holding, one of the largest logistics service providers in China, has grown by almost 50% since the beginning of the pandemic.
-Its business is almost entirely built on e-commerce, which helped the company increase the delivery volume by more than 40% in January 2020 didn’t come as a surprise.
-Instacart, an American company involved in grocery delivery services, managed to increase its sales by 450% compared to December 2019.
+The company’s business is almost entirely built around e-commerce, so the increase in the delivery volume by more than 40% in January 2020 didn’t come as a surprise.
+Instacart, an American company focused on grocery delivery services, managed to increase its sales by 450% compared to December 2019.

-The workload on logistics, warehouse processes, and customer service have risen exponentially.
+The workload on logistics, warehouse processes, and customer service has risen exponentially.
 The pandemic has changed consumer behavior as well.
 Before the coronavirus, customers preferred to pick up parcels personally.
 With the introduction of the self-isolation regime, the demand for courier delivery has gone up by 10%.